jakutis/ktu-latex-template/docs/readme.markdown

 ### `\ktuinit{}`

 Automatically generates and inserts a nice full front title page, table of contents, list of figures, list of tables and list of algorithms.
-Lists are inserted only when at least one element of the list type is in a document.
+Lists are inserted only when at least one element of the list type is in the document.
 Do not forget to put a [ktu_logo.eps](https://github.com/jakutis/ktu-latex-template/raw/master/ktu_logo.eps) file near `ktua4.sty`.

 ### `\ktuauthor{John Doe}`